 Having seen that FlexiBLE successfully reproduces structural properties of $e^-{\rm (aq)}$ compared to simulations without a bias, we next consider dynamical properties.
-Of particular interest is the energy gap autocorrelation function, since this reports the dynamical couplings between the solvent and QM solute, and can be used to predict the absorption spectrum of $e^-{\rm (aq)}$, including nuclear quantum effects.57 The gap correlation function for state i is defined as where $\delta E_i(t) = (E_i(t) - E_0(t)) - \langle E_i - E_0 \rangle$, and E_i is the adiabatic energy of state i (0 indexes the ground state).
+Our focus is on Time Autocorrelation Functions (TACF), which although are equilibrium dynamical properties, require a correct description of not only the system's configurational space distribution, but also its time evolution, making TACFs much more challenging to reproduce than time-independent ensemble averages like the RDF.
+Of particular interest is the energy gap autocorrelation function, since this reports the dynamical couplings between the solvent and QM solute, and can be used to predict the absorption spectrum of $e^-{\rm (aq)}$, including nuclear quantum effects.
+60 The gap correlation function for state i is defined as where $\delta E_i(t) = (E_i(t) - E_0(t)) - \langle E_i - E_0 \rangle$, and E_i is the adiabatic energy of state i (0 indexes the ground state).
+We computed energy gaps along the MQC trajectories.
+A timestep of 0.5 fs was found necessary to properly resolve the influence of the OH stretch on the correlation functions in the frequency domain.

-$$C_i(t) = \frac{\langle \delta E_i(t) \cdot \delta E_i(0) \rangle}{\langle \delta E_i(0)^2 \rangle}, \tag{19}$$
+$$C_i(t) = \frac{\langle \delta E_i(t) \cdot \delta E_i(0) \rangle}{\langle \delta E_i(0)^2 \rangle}, \tag{23}$$

-Fig. 8 shows C(t) for the first and fifth excited states (panels a and b respectively).
-Full system results (green dot dashed curves) agree with previously published PBC MQC simulation results using the TB potential, 57 where we see that both state 1 and 5 exhibit rapid decorrelation, reaching $\sim 10\%$ of their initial values by t=500fs.
-Fourier transforms of the correlation functions reveal that the energy gaps of either state are predominantly coupled to translational and librational motions of water; however, the gap to state 5 exhibits stronger coupling to higher frequency vibrational modes.57 The difference between the gap correlation functions for state 1 and 5 results from the cavity localized nature of the ground state and state 1, so that their energies are modulated in a fairly parallel fashion by first-solvent-shell intramolecular motion.
-On the other hand, state 5 is delocalized and weakly coupled to solvent motions, such that its energy gap fluctuations are dominated by the ground-state energy, which is more strongly coupled to vibrations of the first solvent shell.
+Fig. 9 shows C(t) for the first and fifth excited states (panels a and b respectively).
+Full system results (green dot dashed curves) agree with previously published PBC MQC simulation results using the TB potential, 60 where we see that both state 1 and 5 exhibit rapid decorrelation, reaching $\sim 10\%$ of their initial values by t = 500fs.
+Fourier transforms of the correlation functions reveal that the energy gaps of either state are predominantly coupled to translational and librational motions of water; however, the gap to state 5 exhibits stronger coupling to higher frequency vibrational modes.60 The difference between the gap correlation functions for state 1 and 5 results from the cavity localized nature of the s-like ground state and p-like state 1 (see orbital plots in the insets to Fig. 9), so that their energies are modulated in a fairly parallel fashion by first-solvent-shell intramolecular motion.
+On the other hand, having d-like symmetry, and therefore a larger centrifugal repulsion from the cavity, state 5 is much more delocalized and weakly coupled to first-solvent-shell motions, such that its energy gap fluctuations are dominated by the ground-state energy, which is more strongly coupled to vibrations of the first solvent shell.

-We test FlexiBLE's ability to reproduce dynamical quantities by first considering a very small MM region of 2 water molecules.
+We now test FlexiBLE's ability to reproduce dynamical quantities.
+Since a 0.5 fs timestep was used for the Full system calculations, we used the same timestep and chose a FlexiBLE bias exponent of $\alpha = 15 \text{ Å}^{-1}$.
+We first consider a very small MM region of 2 water molecules.
 This choice places the MM/MM partition in the first solvent shell of $e{(aq)}^-$ and would be expected to alter its dynamics.
 Indeed, we see noticeable deviations between the correlation functions from FlexiBLE 2MM (dotted black curve) and full-system results (dot-dashed green curve), although the differences are modest.
 In particular, the gap correlation functions for both state 1 and state 5 decay slower for FlexiBLE 2MM, presumably because first solvent shell translations and librations are hindered by the biasing potential.
-Remarkably however, upon extending FlexiBLE to include 16 MM molecules (two solvation shells), the computed gap correlation functions (solid red curves) are indistinguishable from full system results.
-Similar agreement is found also for larger MM regions.
+Remarkably however, upon extending FlexiBLE to include 16 MM molecules (two solvation shells), the computed gap correlation functions (solid red curves) are indistinguishable from full